srfrnk/k8s-flink-operator/README.md

 The spec must include:

-- `replicas`: number of jobs to submit simultaneously
 - `jobManagerUrl`: Cluster URL to `Flink Job Manager` ("host:port")
 - `jarImage`:Full image identifier ("repo/image:tag")
 - `jarPath`:Absolute path to `JAR` inside image
 - `mainClass`:Full class-name for the job (e.g. "org.example.MyClass")
+- Either `streaming` or `cron` : For streaming job or batch job

+`streaming` should include

+- `replicas`: number of jobs to submit simultaneously

+`cron` should include

+- `schedule`: The schedule in Cron format.
+[See here](https://en.wikipedia.org/wiki/Cron)
+- `concurrencyPolicy`: Specifies how to treat concurrent executions of a Job.
+Valid values are: - "Allow" (default): allows CronJobs to run concurrently; - "Forbid": forbids concurrent runs, skipping next run if previous run hasn't finished yet; - "Replace": cancels currently running job and replaces it with a new one.
+[See here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/#cronjobspec-v1beta1-batch)

 The following are optional: